Anzhc/Timestep-Attention-and-other-shenanigans/README.md

 Here is example with small PonyXL finetune:
 ![изображение](https://github.com/Anzhc/Timestep-Attention/assets/133806049/2216e062-58f6-40a5-b522-975210e098ed)
 P.S.
 Supermerger currently doesn't support ASimilarity mode for XL, so those percentages can't be used interchangeably with previous graph.
-Left values are new finetune made with TA, right finetune was made with dynamic lognorm sampling, iirc.
+Left values are new finetune made with TA and CAMES(CAME with stochastic modification), right finetune was made with dynamic lognorm sampling, iirc.
+Don't forget to attribute some of changes to CAMES.
 On practice change magnitude done to model with TA was strong enough to create visible issues with LoRAs trained on ancestor checkpoint, it would create "burn", likely due to weight overlap.
 Not on the 1.5 burn scale of course, but it is noticeable difference.

+## Conclusion or smth i guess?
+Regardless of our shoddy at best "research" practices, TA as a concept does work, and it does bring benefits in lots of cases.
+We would encourage you to play with values and approaches on how to utilize it.